rijnhard/node-crappy-benchmarks/config-parser/CONFIG_PARSERS.md

 ## Conclusion

-Both are pretty equivalent unless command line args are used in nconf, which makes it a lot slower, but that is the yargs parser (which they are investigating on improving)
+Both are pretty equivalent with nconf without CLI commands being the fastest, and if CLI commands are used nconf is the slowestr, but that is yargs parser (which they are investigating on improving).
+Convict is unaffected/consistent no matter on CLI commands.

 ## References